ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/change-detection/index.md

 [[note]]
 | You might ask, is checking every cell against it's value a performance problem?
 The answer is no.
-| What ag-Grid does is similar to the change detection algorithm's in frameworks such as React or Angular.
+| What AG Grid does is similar to the change detection algorithm's in frameworks such as React or Angular.
 | Doing this many check's in JavaScript is not a problem.
 Slowness comes when the DOM is updated
-| many times. ag-Grid minimises the DOM updates by only updating the DOM where changes are detected.
+| many times.
+AG Grid minimises the DOM updates by only updating the DOM where changes are detected.
 | <br/>
 | <br/>
-| You might also ask, does ag-Grid have a cool Virtual DOM like React does?
+| You might also ask, does AG Grid have a cool Virtual DOM like React does?
 The answer is no. The grid has
 | state stored in the Row Model.
 So rather than comparing the actual DOM with a virtual DOM,
 | the grid compares 'the value that was rendered last time into the DOM' with with the value's
 | in the Row Model.
 Having a virtual DOM in this case would be redundant as the grid already has